 Interns are introduced to staff members in various administrative positions throughout campus, provided with information about the system and its operation, given a description of various campus offices and departments, and learn how these interrelate with one another and with the Counseling Center.

-Within the Counseling Center, interns attend meetings with each program coordinator (e.g. research, outreach and consultation, clinical services) to familiarize themselves with various services and training components of the Center.
+Within the Counseling Center, interns attend meetings with each program Coordinator/Assistant Director (e.g. Prevention, Clinical Services, LGBTQIA+, etc.) to familiarize themselves with various services and training components of the Center.

-In addition, several workshops are offered during this period to offer intensive training on special topics.
+In addition, numerous workshops are offered during this period to offer intensive training on special topics.
 Meetings with individual staff members are held to acquaint interns and staff with one another.

 FINALIZING CONTRACT